 Again, choose a typeface that’s legible and has contrast when scaled down to a small size; bold, sans-serif typefaces work best.

 Want to create a circle logo that perfectly rounds out your business and unifies your brand?
-Remember to use a short name or monogram if your text is running horizontally, and choose a strong typeface to ensure both scalability and the best use of negative space.
+Remember to use a short name or monogram if your text is running horizontally.
+Choose a strong typeface to ensure both scalability and the best use of negative space.

 If you want more of a badge-like look, think carefully about the elements you want to include and how you want your company name to look as curved text.